 Gypsy, Roma and Traveller (GRT) communities experience hate and discrimination in a range of public and private arenas.
-Online spaces are a relatively new outlet for hate against GRT groups, that fuels offline responses.
-This article outlines UK cases of online hate speech reported to Report Racism GRT, a third-party reporting site for incidents perpetrated against GRT communities, from its inception in October 2016 to February 2018.
-Our analysis found that online hate is primarily manifested through abuse on social media and often incited by the wider media.
-A key trigger for online hate is the arrival of new camps and a shortage of legitimate sites fuels tensions.
-We consider the need to ease tensions over site provision; for a more serious response to online hate speech; and to ensure that policy-makers and practitioners are aware of how they may be affected by problematic and racist assumptions about GRT communities.
+Online spaces are a relatively new outlet for hate against GRT groups and fuel offline responses.
+This article outlines UK cases of online hate speech reported to Report Racism GRT, a third-party reporting website for incidents perpetrated against GRT communities, from its inception in October 2016 to February 2018.
+Our analysis found that online hate is primarily manifested through abuse on social media and is often incited by the mainstream media.
+A key trigger for online hate is the arrival of new camps, and a shortage of legitimate sites fuels the tensions.
+We consider the need to ease tensions over site provision; the need for a more serious response to online hate speech; and the need to ensure that policy-makers and practitioners are aware of how they may be affected by problematic and racist assumptions about GRT communities.